Live Science Verdict

 Open the lid and you’ll be presented with a slimline, but full-sized keyboard that has TouchID built into the button in the top right corner.
 The keys have scissor switches which should make this MacBook Air an instant upgrade for anyone who’s had experience with the prior butterfly switches.
 The trackpad below the keyboard remains industry-leading, too.

 The new Liquid Retina display is absolutely excellent, but we’ve been spoiled by the 14-inch and 16-inch MacBook Pros that offer much deeper blacks and a higher contrast ratio.
-Still, it’s a great display with impressive color accuracy.
+Still, it’s a great display with impressive color accuracy that make it a one of the best photo editing laptops out there, especially if you need a portable device.
 The notch returns, too, and contains a 1080p webcam (finally).

 MacBook Air M2: Features and performance